genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/04_training-content-day4.md

 * it checks if the counterparty exists in the database (by checking COUNTERPARTY_ID field)
 * it checks if the instrument exists in the database (by checking INSTRUMENT_ID field)
-* it's also able to modify or delete records with the same verification on counterparty and instrument
+* it's also able to modify records with the same verification on counterparty and instrument

 ### Add the validation code